 Over a period of more than 20 years, starting in the early 1980s throughout 2002, AC&S dealt with over 200,000 mesothelioma and asbestos lawsuits.
 Consequently, the company filed for Chapter 11 bankruptcy protection and set up an asbestos trust to handle future claims.

-Numerous people have already won their lawsuits against AC&S, including many people who worked for companies that used AC&S products for insulation.
-Even some people who worked for the military were compensated after it was determined that AC&S products used on vessels and in equipment is what led to their life-threatening illnesses.
+Numerous people have already won their lawsuits against AC&S, including many people who worked for other companies that used AC&S products for insulation.
+Some people who worked for the military were compensated after it was determined that AC&S products used on vessels and in equipment is what led to their life-threatening illnesses.

 In 2001, prior to filing for bankruptcy, AC&S lost a mesothelioma trial filed by five different plaintiffs.
 All five plaintiffs worked around products and equipment that contained asbestos-containing parts that were supplied by AC&S. The company was mandated to pay $40 million.